enkidevs/curriculum/web/html/core-html-elements/core-html-elements-discussion-insight.md

 ---
 author: Stefan-Stojanovic

-tags:
-  - discussion

 type: normal

-category: discussion
+category: how-to

 ---

-# Test Yourself
+# Webpage Content Exercise

 ---

 ## Content

-Now that you've learned some HTML, it's time to try it out!

-Can you write HTML code for a webpage that would display:
+> 👩‍💻 Your task is to write HTML code for a webpage that would display:
-- The largest heading containing the title of the page
+> - **The largest heading containing the title of the page**
-- An image of any size.
-To be nice to your viewers add an alternative text message in case the image cannot load.
+> - **An image of any size.
+To be nice to your viewers add an alternative text message in case the image cannot load.**
-- One paragraph with information about the page.
+> - **One paragraph with information about the page.**
-- A link to another website
+> - **A link to another website**

 It's up to you to choose the title, the image, what the contents of those paragraphs will be, as well as their color.